appirio-tech/direct-app/README.md

 ## running locally
 In this configuration, we'll run the direct app in a docker container locally but it unfortunately requires many dependencies so we'll need to run several containers and connect to the dev database.
 To run, follow these steps.

-1. Add your IP address to the direct-app-nat security group in the topcoder-dev AWS account.
-Just add all TCP to your IP.
-This is a whitelist in order to not make the db publicly accessible.
-You can get your ip from http://checkip.amazonaws.com/
+> NOTE: it is assumed you are running with the latest Docker toolbox and Docker compose (1.5+)

 1. Add this entry to your local /etc/hosts file: `<docker ip> docker.topcoder-dev.com`.
 This is needed for auth integration that requires the same top level domain.
-You can get the docker ip with the command `boot2docker ip`
+You can get the docker ip with the command `docker-machine ip default`
-2. Download the topcoder cache server image: `docker pull build.appirio.net:5050/tc-cache`
-2. Run `docker run -d --name=tc-cache -t build.appirio.net:5050/tc-cache`
-2. Download the direct runtime docker image: `docker pull build.appirio.net:5050/direct-app`
-8. Run the direct app with the command `docker run --name=direct-app -d -v <source dir>/jboss-4.2.3.GA/server/default:/data/jboss-4.2.3.GA/server/direct --link tc-cache:tc-cache -t build.appirio.net:5050/direct-app`. `<source dir>` = source directory described above.
-It should contain the jboss-4.2.3.GA directory you created before.
-9. Download the direct web app with the command `docker pull build.appirio.net:5050/direct-web`
-1. Run the direct web app with the command `docker run -d --name=direct-web -v /Users/james/dev/topcoder/direct-app/src/web:/data -p 443:443 --link direct-app:direct-app-jboss -t build.appirio.net:5050/direct-web`
+2. Set the following environment variables:
+* TC_DEV_NAT_DIR : Local directory containing the pem file for accessing the dev NAT instance (used to create a tunnel to the dev informix instances)
+* TC_DIRECT_SRC_HOME : Local directory for the root direct-app directory
+* ASP_API_URL : Base URL for the ASP API (e.g., https://api.topcoder-dev.com)
+3. Run `docker-compose up` from the `docker` subdirectory containing the `docker-compose.yml` file

    This will start the app with an endpoint available on port 443.
-You can now go to https://docker.topcoder-dev.com/direct/home.action
+You can now go to https://docker.topcoder.com/direct/enterpriseDashboard/activeContests.action

 > NOTE: the SSL certificate is self-signed as will generate a warning/error when you access the site for the first time.
 Just accept it and continue.